 Setting the price

-So far we covered the models used for direct purchases, subscription and library use and Amazon KDP.
-It is all beautiful and interesting, you might say, but I still don’t know how much I should sell my book for: where is the ebook pricing guide you have promised?
+So far we covered the models used for direct purchases, subscription and library use, and Amazon KDP.
+You may still be wondering about how much to actually sell your book for and where that ebook pricing guide is.

-At this point we have to disappoint you: there is no “one size fits all” answer for this question.
-How much you charge for your book depends only on you – and on several factors which you should consider before you decide to sell it for $.99 or $10 (or $100).
+At this point we have to disappoint you: there is no “one size fits all” answer to this question.
+How much you charge for your book depends only on you.
+There are several factors which you should consider before you decide to sell it for $.99 or $10 (or $100).

-How much writers in your genre are charging
+How many writers in your genre are charging

-You need to do your research: go to an online bookshop and check out the genre in which your book is going to appear.
-People searching for your book are going to see similar titles – if your book is much more expensive, odds are that people are going to buy a cheaper one.
+You need to do your research by going to an online bookshop and checking out the genre of your book.
+People searching for your book are going to see similar titles.
+If your book is much more expensive, people are most likely to buy a cheaper one.

 Your primary goal

-Fiction and entertainment books on Amazon are usually sold between $2.99 and $9.99, with well-known authors on the higher end, and newbies on the lower end of the range.
+Fiction and entertainment books on Amazon are usually sold between $2.99 and $9.99, with both well-known authors and newbies.
 However, educational, self-help books, and textbooks in hot topics can sell for much higher.

-This is also the case for certain uncommon hobbies and interests – as an extreme example, the International Encyclopedia of Social & Behavioral Sciences is priced $11776.66 on Amazon.
-(But don’t worry, you can get a hardcover for only $799.95!)
+This is also the case for certain uncommon hobbies and interests.
+A good example is the International Encyclopedia of Social & Behavioral Sciences which is priced $11,776.66 on Amazon (you can get a hardcover for only $799.95.)

 Your peace of mind

 PublishDrive chooses the best options for ebook pricing to help your books sell.
-We set ebook pricing techniques in the metadata, so you just have to give the average list price for your book as you were in an agency model and we will do the magic for you.
+We set ebook pricing techniques in the metadata for you.
+All you need to do is give an average list price for your book as if in an agency model.

 You may benefit from all ebook pricing models by reaching new readers and by increasing your sales.
-However, it is the best if you can find a partner who can manage all different pricing models for you, so you will not get lost.
+However, it's optimal if you find a partner who can manage all different pricing models for you.
 PublishDrive takes care of all pricing models, so you can focus on what you are the best at: creating beautiful content.